PART 10. TEXAS DEPARTMENT OF MOTOR VEHICLES

 SUBMITTAL OF COMMENTS

-Written comments on the proposed amendments and new section may be submitted to David D. Duncan, General Counsel, Texas Department of Motor Vehicles, 4000 Jackson Avenue, Austin, Texas 78731 or by email to email@example.com.
-The deadline for receipt of comments is 5:00 p.m. on August 21, 2017.
+Written comments on the proposed amendments may be submitted to David D. Duncan, General Counsel, Texas Department of Motor Vehicles, 4000 Jackson Avenue, Austin, Texas 78731 or by email to firstname.lastname@example.org.
+The deadline for receipt of comments is 5:00 p.m. on July 24, 2017.

-The amendments and new section are proposed under Transportation Code, §1002.001, which provides the board of the Texas Department of Motor Vehicles with the authority to adopt rules that are necessary and appropriate to implement the powers and the duties of the department; and more specifically, Transportation Code, §501.0321.
+The amendments are proposed under Transportation Code, §1002.001, which provides the board of the Texas Department of Motor Vehicles with the authority to adopt rules that are necessary and appropriate to implement the powers and the duties of the department under the Transportation Code; Transportation Code, §643.003, which authorizes the department to adopt rules to administer Transportation Code, Chapter 643; and more specifically, Transportation Code, §643.153(a), which requires the department to adopt rules to protect a consumer using the service of a motor carrier who is transporting household goods for compensation.

 CROSS REFERENCE TO STATUTE